cashshuffle/spec/CASHFUSION.md

 ## Standardized Input Amounts

-All inputs involved in a Cash Fusion round should be identical, for example 0.1 BCH.
-Wallets implementing Cash Fusion should take existing UTXOs of slightly larger amounts and "shave" off some change in order to assemble a group of 9 coins that will be used as inputs.
+All inputs involved in a CashFusion round should be identical, for example 0.1 BCH.
+Wallets implementing CashFusion should take existing UTXOs of slightly larger amounts and "shave" off some change in order to assemble a group of 9 coins that will be used as inputs.
 Standardizing the input amounts solves two problems:  First, it prevents "weakness from uniqueness" whereby the linkages can be logically grouped.
 Secondly, it ensures that all players are contributing sufficient funds to the transaction, which would be otherwise difficult.

 ## Blame